hazelcast/hazelcast-reference-manual/src/JCache-EP.md

 single cache entry.
 No transactional rules are applied to the bulk operation.*

-![image](images/NoteSmall.jpg) ***NOTE:*** *JCache `EntryProcessor` implementations are not allowed to call `javax.cache.Cache` methods; this prevents operations from deadlocking between different calls.*
+![image](images/NoteSmall.jpg) ***NOTE:*** *JCache `EntryProcessor` implementations are not allowed to call `javax.cache.Cache` methods.
+This prevents operations from deadlocking between different calls.*
 <br></br>

-In addition, when using a `Cache::invokeAll` method, a `java.util.Map` is returned that maps the key to its `javax.cache.processor.EntryProcessorResult`, and which itself wraps the actual result or a thrown `javax.cache.processor.EntryProcessorException`.
+In addition, when using a `Cache::invokeAll` method, a `java.util.Map` is returned that maps the key to its `javax.cache.processor.EntryProcessorResult`, which itself wraps the actual result or a thrown `javax.cache.processor.EntryProcessorException`.